Suffolk Legislature passes County Executive Romaine's $4B budget, increasing taxes

 "I believe this is a fair and responsible budget," said Presiding Officer Kevin McCaffery (R-Lindenhurst).
 "This is based on reliable revenue sources, and I think people are concerned about public safety and affordability on Long Island."

-Deputy Presiding Officer Steven Flotteron (R-Brightwaters) said the county has recently received two bond upgrades, improved to an A rating in September, after eight bond downgrades.
+Deputy Presiding Officer Steven Flotteron (R-Brightwaters) said the county has recently received two bond upgrades after eight bond downgrades.
+It improved to an A rating in September, which remains two ratings below top level.

 "A lot of times we had one-shots and we tried to make the budget balanced," Flotteron said.
-"Now we’re changing our direction.
+"Now we’re changing our direction."

 More than half the budget was comprised of $2.4 billion in employee benefits, health costs and salary for county workers.
 Employee costs are expected to increase by $128 million next year.
-Health insurance costs are set to rise by $83.9 million, including $57.7 million more for prescription drug costs, and totaling $707.6 million.
+Health insurance costs are set to rise by $83.9 million, including $57.7 million more for prescription drug costs, and total $707.6 million.

 Legis.
 Trish Bergin (R-East Islip) said the budget showed a more realistic picture of costs after the county's red light camera program sunsets this year.
 She said although residents would be able to save on hidden fees from red light camera tickets, the county still had to compensate for the revenue loss of tickets that usually drew between $8 million and $9 million.